 In the year 2017, Hanoi has upgraded city buses with new colours and free Wi-Fi:

 Buses running from the airport to the city centre are coloured with orange and yellow

 Bus no.90: Kim Ma – Nhat Tan Bridge – Noi Bai – VND9,000

 Bus no.86: Hanoi railway station – Noi Bai – VND30,000

 Bus no.7: Cau Giay bus station – Noi Bai – VND9,000

 Bus no.17: Long Bien – Noi Bai – VND7,000

-Buses running in city center are painted with blue, only some remains old colors – yellow and red.
+Buses running in the city centre are painted with blue, only some remains old colours – yellow and red.

 - Bus no.1 and no.2 both have stops at Hanoi Old Quarter.
 Bus no.9 stops right at the Sword Lake.
 Other buses no.8, no.14, no.31 and no.36 also stop nearby.